phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 ## Determining the accuracy of our structure prediction models

 In the previous tutorials, we used various publically available protein structure servers to predict the structure of the human hemoglobin subunit alpha (*ab initio*) and SARS-CoV-2 S protein (homology).
 Using the same method of calculating RMSD from the tutorial, let's see how well our models performed.

+* Then show RMSD for our given .pdb files.

+* Finally, the conclusion should say something about the huge benefits of this approach for proteins where we don't have funds for study and for giving a quick early answer.
+Point to part 2, which we continue next, and where we get into the comparisons of the two viruses.

 ### *Ab initio* (QUARK) models of Human Hemoglobin Subunit Alpha